zigsphere/puppet-amazon-s3/README.md

 Data type: *String*

-The access key for your AWS IAM user that has access to the S3 bucket(s) that you plan on mounting.
+The access key for your AWS IAM user that has access to the S3 bucket(s) to be mounted.

 #####`secret_access_key`